Elementalish1/mathisve/README.md

 ### Hi there 👋

-Passionate about Golang, the cloud ☁️ and AI/ML 🤖.
+I'm passionate about Golang, the cloud ☁️ and AI/ML 🤖.

 Always interested in opportunities around the world! 🌍